xing-lab-pitt/livecellx/readme.md

 [![Development Status](https://img.shields.io/badge/status-pre--alpha-yellow)](https://en.wikipedia.org/wiki/Software_release_life_cycle#Pre-alpha)
 [![Documentation Status](https://readthedocs.org/projects/livecellx/badge/?version=latest)](https://livecellx.readthedocs.io/en/latest/?badge=latest)

 LivecellX is a comprehensive deep learning framework for Python, designed specifically for segmenting, tracking, and analyzing single-cell trajectories in long-term live-cell imaging datasets.
 We address incorrect segmentation cases, particularly over-segmentation and under-segmentation, using a correction module that follows a whole-image level segmentation provided by deep learning segmentation methods.
 This framework simplifies the data collection process through active learning and a human-in-the-loop approach.
 Furthermore, we showcase the ease with which cell events can be detected and analyzed, particularly through a mitosis detection task.
-To the best of our knowledge, we are providing the community with the first mitosis trajectory dataset suitable for deep learning training.
+To the best of our knowledge, we are providing the community with the first microscopy imaging correct segmentation dataset and a mitosis trajectory dataset for deep learning training.
 Our framework achieves near-perfect detection accuracy, exceeding 99%.
 You can follow our Jupyter notebooks in ./notebooks to reproduce our results.

 For more information, installation instructions, and tutorials, please visit our [official documentation](https://livecellx.readthedocs.io/en/latest/).